-We want to deliver this by: Planning ‘without walls’; managing our resources as ‘one budget’; working collaboratively; challenging the status quo.
+We deliver this by: planning without walls, managing our resources as one budget, working collaboratively, and challenging the status quo.

 We are committed to breaking down the organisational boundaries which are irrelevant to those affected by cancer.
-Our Alliance comprises organisations responsible for commissioning and providing NHS services; local councils and other agencies who commission and provide social care and public health; national, regional and local charities; individual patients and patient groups.
+Our Alliance comprises of organisations who are responsible for commissioning and providing NHS services.
+These include: local council, charities and patient groups.

-As an Alliance, we work with and through our local ‘places’ who understand the challenges and the opportunities within the communities we serve.
-We focus on delivering transformational programmes of work that benefit from a system-level approach to support the best possible outcomes for patients.
+As an Alliance, we work with and through our localities who understand the challenges and the opportunities within the communities we serve.

-Despite improvements in one-year survival over recent year, our rates continue to be below the national average rate, there remains a higher incidence and there are significant variations in clinical outcomes.
+Despite improvements, our rates of late stage cancer diagnosis continue to be below the national average.
 Although the foundations have been initiated to transform cancer services and outcomes there continue to be a number of key challenges:

-• Incidence of cancer is rising in our Alliance in line with England – however mortality rates are falling.
-Incidence and mortality rates are significantly higher than average.
+• Incidence and mortality rates are significantly higher than average.

-• Nearly two thirds of cancer diagnoses occur in the over 65s and the 65 and over population is predicted to increase by about 20% over the next twenty years.
+• Nearly two thirds of cancer diagnoses occur in the over 65s and this population are predicted to increase by about 20% over the next twenty years.

-• Smoking rates are significantly higher than the England average but have declined significantly since 2010.
+• Smoking rates are significantly higher than the England average despite significantly since 2010.

 • Significant improvements have been seen in cancer survival over the last ten years for the majority of cancer sites, although some work is still to be done for specific cancers.